acl-401-js-fall-2017/ripe-banana/LAB2.md

 The `Reviewer` model **is** the "signed up" user.
 Add your user management features to this model.
 This means you should solicit a company name in addition to adding email and hash.
-(You can instead choose to create a 1:1 separate model for User vs Reviewer if you wish). **Signup and and Signin now supercede (replace) existing Reviewer POST route**
+(You can instead choose to create a 1:1 separate model for User vs Reviewer if you wish).

+**Signup and and Signin now supercede (replace) existing Reviewer routes (including PUT/PATCH)**.

 You'll need to provide: